Holy Trinity School (Richmond Hill)

 Holy Trinity School (HTS) is a private, co-educational, university preparatory institution located in Richmond Hill, Ontario, and affiliated with the Anglican Church of Canada.
-There are approximately 740 students currently enrolled from junior kindergarten to grade 12.
+There are approximately 825 students currently enrolled from junior kindergarten to grade 12.
 HTS is an accredited member of the Canadian Accredited Independent Schools.

 History

 HTS was founded in 1981 by members of Holy Trinity Church in Thornhill.
 The school’s first classrooms were in the church basement.
 However, enrollment grew quickly; within two years, HTS had relocated to more spacious quarters on Bainbridge Avenue in North York.

 The school’s present campus was established on land purchased by the Board of Governors in Richmond Hill.
 This campus was officially opened in 1985 with the Lieutenant Governor of Ontario, the Honourable Lincoln Alexander, and the Archbishop of Toronto, the Most Reverend L.S.
 Garnsworthy, in attendance.

-During the COVID-19 Pandemic, the school partook in Ontario's rapid testing program.
-It received over eleven thousand tests, exceeding provincial health advice.
-It received criticism from school board trustees, and political leaders on the inequitable distribution of pandemic supports to marginalized groups.
-Critics highlighted the disparity between private institutions, and public schools which did not receive preferential access.

 Facilities

 HTS is located at a facility situated on a 37 acre campus in Richmond Hill, Ontario.
 The building underwent a major expansion in 2003 and again in 2016.